istio/istio.io/content/blog/2018/egress-https/index.md

 ## Conclusion

-In this blog post I demonstrated how the microservices in an Istio service mesh can consume external web services by HTTPS.
+In this blog post I demonstrated how microservices in an Istio service mesh can consume external web services by HTTPS.
 By default, Istio blocks all the traffic to the hosts outside the cluster.
 To enable such traffic, mesh-external service entries must be created for the service mesh.
 It is possible to access the external sites either by issuing HTTPS requests, or by issuing HTTP requests with Istio performing TLS origination.
 When the microservices issue